Security Camera Networks That Survive −40 °C: Designing PoE and POE-Jack® for Canadian Winters

 Are PoE cameras reliable in −40 °C conditions if the cabling is done right?

 Yes, as long as the cameras themselves are rated for that temperature and your cabling and PoE hardware are within their published operating ranges.
-Using 23-AWG Cat6e, industrial PoE switches like POEJK-S8-240, and POE-Jack® plates to minimise field terminations helps ensure that the network side isn’t what fails when it gets really cold.
+Using 23-AWG Cat6e, industrial PoE switches like POEJK-S8-240, and POE-Jack® plates to minimise field terminations helps ensure the network side isn’t what fails when it gets really cold.

 How far can I run a PoE camera from the switch or POE-Jack® plate?